jeffThompson/ChanceAndRandomness/Activities/1-GravityDrawings.md

   * Always dropping from the center of the composition
   * Opening a window or going outside to let wind take over
   * Stand on a chair, on your roof, with your eyes closed, etc
-* If you have different colored papers, try white on black, white on white, black on black, etc
+* If you have colored papers, try white on black, white on white, black on black, etc